ddev/ddev.com/src/content/blog/ddev-name-resolution-wildcards.md

 ---
-title: "DDEV Name Resolution, Wildcards, Working Offline"
+title: "Hostnames and Wildcards and DDEV, Oh My!"
-pubDate: 2024-03-27
+pubDate: 2024-03-30
-#modifiedDate: 2024-03-03
+#modifiedDate: 2024-04-03
-summary: How hostname name resolution works in a DDEV environment, including how wildcards work
+summary: How hostname name resolution works in a DDEV environment, including how wildcards work and how DNS is involved
 author: Randy Fay
 featureImage:
   src: /img/blog/2024/03/2024-ddev.png